Brijeshlakkad/distributed-logging/README.md

 ### **How can I run this locally?**

-Yes, go ahead and install prerequisites, clone the repo and deploy on your own Kubernetes cluster.
+Go ahead!!
+Install prerequisites, clone the repo and deploy on your own Kubernetes cluster.

 ### **Can I contribute to this project?**